Nov 23, 2022

 Tomcat is a web server also developed by the Apache Software Foundation, thus its official name is Apache Tomcat.
 It’s an HTTP server as well, however it powers Java applications instead of static websites.
 Tomcat can run several different Java specifications such as Java Servlet, JavaServer Pages (JSP), Java EL, and WebSocket.

 - Tomcat has been created specifically for serving dynamic web content that runs on Java apps, while Apache is a general-purpose HTTP server.
 You can use Apache together with different programming languages (PHP, Python, Perl, etc.) with the help of the appropriate Apache module (mod_php, mod_python, mod_perl, etc.).

-- Although you can use a Tomcat server to serve static web pages as well, it’s less efficient for that purpose than Apache.
+- Although you can use a Tomcat server to serve static web pages as well, it’s less efficient for that purpose compared to the Apache server.
 For instance, Tomcat pre-loads the Java Virtual Machine and other Java-related libraries you won’t need on most websites.

 - Tomcat is also less configurable compared to other web servers.
 For example, to run WordPress, the best choice is a general-purpose HTTP server such as Apache or NGINX.